GeorgeManeta/BombCryptoBot/README.md

 This bot will:
 - Periodically (every 20 minutes) open the heroes menu and put every hero to work.
 - Periodically (every minute) exit and reenter the treasure hunt mode, to avoid AFK and help the AI that gets stuck sometimes.
+- Try to connect wallet/sign in case your game disconnected.
 - It will also check if the "Map Completed" screen shows up and click the "New Map" button.

 ## Running from source code